zeglam/Ecommerce-company-strategy/README.md

 # Ecommerce-company-strategy
-This project is a part of the Python fpr data science and machine learning bootcamp.
+This project is a part of the Python for data science and machine learning bootcamp.

 #### Project Summary
 An Ecommerce company based in New York City sells clothing online, but they also have in-store style and clothing advice sessions.
 Customers come in to the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.